3 Top Canadian Psychedelic Stocks for September 2023

 Numinus also possesses a dealer's license from Health Canada to import, export, possess, test, and distribute MDMA, psilocybin, psilocin, DMT, mescaline, LSD, and Ketamine.
 Numinus holds a cannabis testing license from Health Canada, allowing them to provide third-party analytics and testing services for revenue generation.

-Unlike Mind Medicine, the company is generating revenue.
-Revenue that is growing at a pretty rapid clip.
+Unlike Mind Medicine, the company is generating revenue, which is growing at a pretty rapid pace.
 The company is seeing growth in excess of 35%, and gross margins are, at the time of writing, over 42%.

 There is no doubt the company is rapidly expanding its presence.
 In early 2021, the company had one total wellness clinic.
-Now, as of the start of 2023, it sits with 12 wellness clinics and four clinical research sites.
+Now, as of 2024, it sits with ten wellness clinics and five clinical research sites.

 Although revenue generation is small, it is at least there and growing relatively quickly.
-The company is seeing strong organic growth and is expected to post revenue of $24M in 2023, $38M in 2024, and $63M in 2025.
+The company is seeing strong organic growth and is expected to deliver revenue of $30M in 2024, $47M in 2025, and $73M in 2026, after posting just over $23M in top-line sales in 2023.

 Compass Pathways (NASDAQ:CMPS)